 Beth was born in Charlotte, NC and raised in the primarily in the Carolina region and Florida.
-She put this site together with JB Bermudez after it was requested by a magazine in 2015.
-“It was a foreign magazine, and before they published me, they wanted to know what I was about.
-The site also differentiates me from the other Beth Adair’s.
-Nationwide there are at least 24”, Beth said.
+She put this site together with Junito Bermudez after it was requested by a Oxygen Magazine AU in 2015.
+“I’m one of 24 Beth Adair’s in the USA, and that doesn’t even count the Elizabeth’s”.

 “If I’m not laughing, it’s not worth it”, Beth said.
 And she laughs everyday.